ucsdcses/server/README.md

 - If you need access to the physical machine, email mbland@ucsd.edu for keycard access

+### Troubleshooting
+- `pm2 list` and `pm2 logs` is a good place to start your troubleshooting.
+It will give you a good idea what is wrong.
+- It's also a good idea to test it out locally first to make sure everything does work
+- Sometime pm2 will just error out a server.
+Make sure you do `pm2 stop server` and start the server under the `server_dist` directory.
+To start the server, simply do `pm2 start server.js`

 ## Testing

 Due to the scale of this project, we adopt a lax testing structure.
 CircleCI has